 We are committed to eco-friendly trekking.
 We leave no trace, use biodegradable products, and even assign a porter to clean up trash left by other groups.
 We’re leading the way in responsible tourism in Peru.

-At Tunqui Expeditions, we want your journey to Peru—and especially your Ausangate Trek—to be as smooth and memorable as possible.
-In this section, you’ll find answers to the most common questions about traveling with us, all in one place.
+In this section, you’ll find clear answers to the most frequently asked questions about traveling with us, all conveniently gathered in one place.

 It’s essential to be well-acclimated to the altitude before embarking on a high-elevation trek.
 We strongly recommend arriving in Cusco at least 2 to 3 days before your trek to adjust and reduce the risk of altitude sickness.